-Color (c) The color unary term for $\overline{U}$ is modeled as $U_i^c(\overline{U}) = -logP(c_i|\theta{GF})$ if $x_i = F'$ , and $U_i^c(\overline{U}) = -logP(c_i|\theta{GB})$ if $x_i = B'$ .
-Here $\theta{GF}$ and $\theta{GF}$ are the Gaussian Mixture Models (GMM) of fore- and background respectively (see sec.
+Color (c) The color unary term for pixels $x_i \in \bar{U}$ is modeled as $U_i^c(x_i) = -logP(c_i|\theta{GF})$ if $x_i = F'$, and $U_i^c(x_i) = -logP(c_i|\theta{GB})$ if $x_i = B'$.
+Here θ{GF} and θ{GF} are the Gaussian Mixture Models (GMM) of fore- and background respectively (see sec.
 2.2 for computational details).
-In the unknown region the color distribution of $U_i^c(U)$ is represented by a third GMM $\theta{GU}$ by blending all combinations of fore- and background mixtures of the respective GMMs as in [7] (see example in fig. 3(c)).
-Motivated by [23], and in contrast to [7], the distribution of the blending coefficients is modeled as a beta distribution whose two free parameters were derived as (0.25, 0.25) from our training set of ground truth alpha mattes (see sec.
+In the unknown region the color distribution of $U_i^c(x_i)$ with $x_i \in U$ is represented by a third GMM θ{GU} by blending all combinations of fore- and background mixtures of the respective GMMs as in [7] (see example in fig. 3(c)).
+Motivated by [22], and in contrast to [7], the distribution of the blending coefficients is modeled as beta distribution whose two free parameters were derived as (0.25, 0.25) from our training set of ground truth alpha mattes (see sec.
 4).

-Class prior (p) The probability of a pixel belonging to the class U or $\overline{U}$ is image dependent.
-For instance, an image where the foreground object has been tightly cropped has a different proportion of U versus $\overline{U}$ pixels than the original image.
+Class prior (p) The probability of a pixel belonging to the class U or \bar{U} is image dependent.
+For instance, an image where the foreground object has been tightly cropped has a different proportion of U versus \bar{U} pixels than the original image.
 We model this ratio by an unary term as:

-$$U_i^p(x_i) = \lambda[x_i \neq U], \qquad (3)$$
+$$U_i^p(x_i) = \lambda [x_i \neq U] , \qquad (3)$$

-i.e. a larger $\lambda$ gives a larger U region.
-We show that predicting $\lambda$ during test time improves the performance considerably.
+i.e. a larger λ gives a larger U region.
+We show that predicting λ during test time improves the performance considerably.
 The learning of the predictor is discussed below (sec.
 2.2).
-Furthermore, the parameter $\lambda$ is also exposed to the user as a slider.
-Due to the nestedness property [8] of the solutions for all $\lambda$ 's, the $\lambda$ slider corresponds to the size of the trimap.
-Note, the solution of our energy for all $\lambda$ 's can be efficiently optimized using parametric maxflow [8].
+Furthermore, the parameter λ is also exposed to the user as a slider.
+Due to the nestedness property [8] of the solutions for all λ 's, the λ slider corresponds to the size of the trimap.
+Note, the solution of our energy for all λ 's can be efficiently optimized using parametric maxflow [8].

-Sub-blur kernel structure (s) There are many different reasons for a pixel to have fractional $\alpha$ values (i.e. belong to U): Motion blur, optical blur, sub-pixel structure, transparency, or discretization artifacts.
+Sub-blur kernel structure (s) There are many different reasons for a pixel to have fractional α values (i.e. belong to U): Motion blur, optical blur, sub-pixel structure, transparency, or discretization artifacts.
 Here we concentrate on optical blur.
 The goal is to detect thin structures which have a width that is smaller than the size of the camera's point spread function (PSF).
-These structures give rise to fractional $\alpha$ values but they may not be close to a physically sharp boundary (e.g. the hair in fig. 3(b)).
-See explanation in fig. 4(right).
-The pixels belonging to thin structures are encoded in $U^s$ (see [15] for more details).
+These structures give rise to fractional α values but they may not be close to a physically sharp boundary (e.g. the hair in fig. 3(b)).

-Figure 4.
-Left: Visualizing the correlation between $\lambda$ and the size of the U region (see text for details).
-Right: A 1-D example of a thin (top,left) and thick (bottom,left) hard boundary (sparse $\alpha^s$ ), which is either 0 or 1.
-It is convolved with the camera's PSF, here a box filter, which gives $\alpha$ .
-In the bottom case two smooth boundaries appear, i.e. some $\alpha$ values remain 1, which ideally should be detected by the hard segmentation (and then handled by the sharp boundary term).
+Consider fig. 4 which shows a 1-D example of a thin (top,left) and thick (bottom,left) hard boundary (sparse α^s), which is either 0 or 1.
+It is convolved with the camera's PSF, here a box filter, which gives α .
+In the bottom case two smooth boundaries appear, i.e. some α values remain 1, which ideally should be detected by the hard segmentation (and then handled by the sharp boundary term).
 We want to build a detector for the top case where the thin structure is smaller than the size of the blur kernel.
-Roughly speaking for thin structure the magnitude of the first derivative should be low and the magnitude of the second derivative should be high.
+We have experimented with many different first and second order derivative filters and found the following to work best.
+Roughly speaking, the magnitude of the first derivative of a s size filter should be low and at the same time the magnitude of the derivatives of the two s/2 sized filters, shifted by s/2, should be high, where s is 2x the size of the blur kernel.
+Note that by choosing different values for s we can cope with sub-pixel structure, discretization, and interference of close-by thin structures.
+We confirmed experimentally that s=5 gives the lowest error rate (area under ROC curve) over the training set.